flavienbwk/Neo4j-Example-Spotifylike/README.md

 Neo4j allows to import CSV files.
 But as the first script outputs only a ASCII text file, we have to format it in JSON and then in CSV.

 /!\ This script is experimental.
-You might experience an invalid JSON file as some songs have no  /!\
+You might experience an invalid JSON file as some songs have no title or special characters./!\
 <pre>
 $> sh ./script_convert_ascii_to_json.sh
 </pre>